gabbyc313/CTS--4000/GC~Submission.md

 how little I chose to display there is still global coverage.
 Meaning that with some envisioning and imagination you can see how interconnected the world is.

-I think I preferred making the map more, the timeline was simple, just plottion down dates and facts.
+I think I preferred making the map more, the timeline was simple, just plotting down dates and facts.
 I felt more hands on in the creation of this, like it has really become intellectual property.
 I also learned more about fiber optic cables of the present and future instead of the past which is better as time only moves forward.